 Here are some common signs that you might need a root canal:

-1. Severe Toothache
+- Severe Toothache

 One of the hallmark symptoms of needing a root canal is severe tooth pain.
 This pain can be intense and may occur spontaneously or while chewing.
-If you experience a toothache that does not subside or worsens over time, it’s a significant indicator that you should consult a dental professional.
+If you experience a toothache that does not subside or worsens over time, it’s a significant indicator that you should consult a dental professional. - Sensitivity to Hot and Cold

 Experiencing heightened sensitivity to hot or cold foods and drinks can signal underlying issues with the tooth’s pulp.
-While some sensitivity is normal, if the discomfort lingers even after the stimulus is removed, it may suggest that the pulp is inflamed or infected.
+While some sensitivity is normal, if the discomfort lingers even after the stimulus is removed, it may suggest that the pulp is inflamed or infected. - Swelling and Tenderness in the Gums

 Swelling around the tooth or in the gums is another critical sign of a potential root canal.
-If you notice a bump on your gums near the painful tooth, it may indicate an abscess—a pocket of infection that often requires root canal treatment.
+If you notice a bump on your gums near the painful tooth, it may indicate an abscess—a pocket of infection that often requires root canal treatment. - Discoloration of the Tooth

 A noticeable change in the color of your tooth can be a warning sign that the pulp is dying or has already died.
-If a tooth appears darker than its neighbors, it’s crucial to seek dental advice promptly.
+If a tooth appears darker than its neighbors, it’s crucial to seek dental advice promptly. - A Persistent Bad Taste or Odor

 An unpleasant taste in your mouth or a persistent foul odor can indicate an infection.
-This often occurs when pus from an abscess leaks into the mouth, necessitating immediate dental attention.
+This often occurs when pus from an abscess leaks into the mouth, necessitating immediate dental attention. - Looseness of the Tooth

 If a tooth feels loose, it may indicate that the infection is affecting the supporting structures.
-This symptom requires immediate attention to prevent further complications.
+This symptom requires immediate attention to prevent further complications. - Fever or General Illness

 In some cases, an infection can cause systemic symptoms such as fever or a general feeling of unwellness.
 If you experience these symptoms alongside dental pain, it’s crucial to seek medical attention as soon as possible.